Audio/MIDI multitrack recording software

 Microsoft Surface

-The Microsoft Surface Pro 3 not only comes with multitouch, but with an active pen too.
-MultitrackStudio has a 'Pen with touch scrolling' mode to make the most out of these features.
-This mode should work with devices other than the Surface Pro 3 as well, provided it has both multitouch and an active pen.
+The Microsoft Surface Pro not only features multitouch but also includes an active pen.
+MultitrackStudio offers a "Pen with touch scrolling" mode to take full advantage of these capabilities.
+This mode should also work with devices other than the Surface Pro, provided it supports both multitouch and an active pen.

-The 'Pen with touch scrolling' mode works with pen almost exclusively.
-You can use touch to scroll and zoom editors, to scroll the mixer sections vertically, to scroll lists and to play the onscreen MIDI keyboard.
-All other touch actions are ignored, so you can't tap something accidentally with the hand palm.
+The "Pen with touch scrolling" mode is designed to work primarily with the pen.
+You can use touch to scroll and zoom editors, scroll mixer sections vertically, scroll through lists, and play the onscreen MIDI keyboard.
+All other touch interactions are ignored, so you won't accidentally tap anything with your palm.

-'Pen with touch scrolling' mode is great for MIDI editing because the pen is far more accurate than the touch screen.
-You can edit rapidly using the pen and navigate easily using touch.
+"Pen with touch scrolling" mode is ideal for MIDI editing because the pen is much more precise than a finger.
+You can edit quickly with the pen and navigate smoothly using touch.

-A button is available in the main window for switching between pen and touch mode quickly.
+A button is available in the main window to switch between pen and touch mode quickly.
 This button appears next to the Studio button.
-It's present when the 'Input Device' setting (see Preferences) is set to either Touchscreen or 'Pen with touch scrolling'.
+It is shown when the "Input Device" setting (see Preferences) is set to either Touchscreen or "Pen with touch scrolling".

 Touch / Pen button